-Mike is a Grammy winner, a CMA award winner, a four time Grammy nominee, a three time ACM nominee, a multi-platinum songwriter and musician.
+Mike is a Grammy winner, a two time CMA award winner, a four time Grammy nominee, a three time ACM nominee, a multi-platinum songwriter and musician.
 He won a Grammy in 2017 for Best Country Song.
 Also, Mike was nominated for a Grammy award in 2009 for Best Country Performance by a Duo or Group with Vocals for the SteelDrivers song "Blue Side of the Mountain." written by Mike and Chris Stapleton.
 In 2010, Mike and the SteelDrivers received two nominations for their second album, Reckless which was nominated for both Best Bluegrass Album and Best Country Performance by a Duo or Group with Vocals for the song "Where Rainbows Never Die”, also written by Mike and Chris Stapleton.
 In 2017, Chris Stapleton’s “From A Room Vol. I” contained four co-writes with Mike including the number one single, “Broken Halos”, which won the 2017 Grammy award for “Best Country Song” and the 2018 CMA "Song of the Year".
 Chris Stapleton’s second 2017 album, “From A Room Vol. 2” contains two co-writes with Mike.
-In August, 2020, the single "Starting Over", a song co-written & performed by Chris Stapleton was released.
-The song will be included on the album by the same name to be released in November, 2020.
+In August, 2020, the single "Starting Over", a song co-written & performed by Chris Stapleton was released on an album by the same name, and reached the #1 spot on the charts in April, 2021.
+“Starting Over” won the 2021 CMA “Song of the Year”.

 Mike has recorded with such artists as Waylon Jennings, Emmylou Harris, Mark Knopfler, Albert King, Hank Williams Jr., Johnny Lang, Guy Clark, John Hiatt, Sting, Bo Diddley, Tim McGraw, Lucinda Williams, Bob Seeger, Patty Loveless along with many others.
 Mike most recently recorded with Martina McBride and Blake Shelton.
 His songs have been recorded by Adele, Chris Stapleton, The Dixie Chicks, Kenny Rogers, Daryl Worley, Patty Loveless, Travis Tritt, Trisha Yearwood, The Fabulous Thunderbirds, Soloman Burke, Marty Stuart and Randy Travis among others.